Porirua Hall of Fame

 Bevan Congdon, Hall of Fame

-Cricket All-Rounder
+Cricket All-rounder

 An all-rounder cricket player who played 61 test and 11 one-day internationals from 1965 to 1978, Congdon was principally a batsman but also became a medium-pace bowler midway through his career.
-He was captain of the New Zealand Test and ODI teams from 1972 to 1974, and was the first New Zealand captain to record a victory over Australia
+He was captain of the New Zealand test and ODI teams from 1972 to 1974, and was the first New Zealand captain to record a victory over Australia

 Ellinore Ginn